President's Award for Excellence in Teaching and Learning Technology

 Nominators should substantiate why the person is qualified for the award by references to specific work advancing student learning through technology, as well as to related scholarly and leadership activities.

-Student ratings of teaching
+Student Ratings of Teaching

-Additional supporting materials might include evidence of invitations to be a guest speaker in an area of expertise, leadership in curriculum or course development, publications bearing on the use of technology in teaching and learning, and sustained contributions to a body of knowledge about using technology in teaching and learning.
+Additional supporting materials might include evidence of invitations to be a guest speaker in an area of expertise, leadership in curriculum or course development, representative publications bearing on the use of technology in teaching and learning, and sustained contributions to a body of knowledge about using technology in teaching and learning.